genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 You can "download filtered data as .tsv" or create new file with filtered variants.

-Read more about this app in our tutorials on `Whole Exome Sequencing`_ and `Whole Genome Sequencing`_ analyses.
+Read more about this application in our tutorials on `Whole Exome Sequencing`_ and `Whole Genome Sequencing`_ analyses.

 .. _Whole Exome Sequencing: http://genestack-user-tutorials.readthedocs.io/tutorials/WES_data_analysis/index.html